google/starlark-go/doc/spec.md

 ```

 <b>Implementation note:</b>
-Sets are an optional feature of the Go implementation of Starlark.
+Sets are an optional feature of the Go implementation of Starlark,
+enabled by the `-set` flag.

 ### sorted